provectus/swiss-army-kube/modules/README.md

 * [Core Modules](#core)
 * [Optional Modules](#optional)

 Some of the SAK modules are core - you can't deploy a cluster without them.
-Cure modules are in bold in the list below.
+Core modules are in bold in the list below.
 Other modules are optional.

 *  [airflow](https://github.com/provectus/swiss-army-kube/tree/master/modules/airflow)
 *  [cicd](https://github.com/provectus/swiss-army-kube/tree/master/modules/cicd)